CommonRoad/commonroad-scenario-designer/docs/source/index.rst

 ===============

 A tutorial on the Python APIs can be found in the form of jupyter notebooks in the tutorials folder.
+We also provide exemplary Python scripts for each conversion within the same folder.

 Subsequently, we briefly explain how to use the command line interface.
 Note that you have to activate first the Python environment in which the CommonRoad Scenario Designer was installed.